grimme-lab/xtb_docs/source/properties.rst

       3  H   0.919        O    1 0.919

 Molecular dipole and quadropole moments.
 The contributions are seperated into their respective cartesian dimensions.
-'Full' represents the corresponding magnetic contributions of the molecular dipole or quadropole moments.
+'Full' represents the corresponding contributions of the molecular dipole or quadropole moments.

 .. code-block:: none